hot22shot/moonlight-web-stream/README.md

 }
 ```

-If you're Apache 2, you can also proxy the webpage with it: [Proxying via Apache 2](#proxying-via-apache-2).
+If you're using Apache 2, you can also proxy the webpage with it: [Proxying via Apache 2](#proxying-via-apache-2).

 ### Configuring https
 You can configure https directly with the Moonlight Web Server.